kamicane/packager/README.md

 	./packager build SomePackage/SomeComponent +packages /Users/kamicane/Sites/some-package

-Builds the selected components using your registered packages and the temporary package that resides in /Users/kamicane/Sites/some-package, without having to register it first.
+Builds the selected components using your registered packages and a temporary package that resides in /Users/kamicane/Sites/some-package, without having to register it first.

 	./packager build SomePackage/SomeComponent -packages Core

 Builds the selected components using your registered packages minus the package names you pass to -packages.
+This lets you build your components without dependancies.

+	./packager build ART/SomeComponent +use-only ART

+Builds the selected components using only ART of your registered packages.
+This lets you build your components without dependancies.

+	./packager build SomePackage/SomeComponent +use-only +packages /Users/kamicane/Sites/some-package

+Builds the selected components using none of your registered packages plus the passed in package, without registering it.
 This lets you build your components without dependancies.

 	./packager build +components ART/ART +files ART/ART.Base